Caos-Maker89/DigitalSuper8Cartrige/README.md

 - it's a tiny power bank!

 # In the future
+- shutter synch
+- wireless microphone

+# Future project
 - 35 mm cartdrige to convert 35mm camera to digital
-- shutter synch

 # Todo
 - [x] complete the product list